kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 Having enough opportunities to learn new things in an achievable and non-overwhelming manner.

 ### LEARNING-INTENSIVE
-> Work is perceived as requiring a lot of learning.
-Employees might have to learn new things at a fast pace or keep up with continuous training and certification requirements.
-This might harm employees' work-life balance.
+> Work is perceived as requiring a lot of learning and the pace and frequency of training and certification may be overwhelming.
+This might harm employees’ work-life balance.

 __Exemplary statements reported by employees:__